-2.3.4 Setting /tmp_mnt (HP-UX Only)
+2.3.3 Setting /tmp\mnt (HP-UX Only)

-If you're using the MYNAH System on the HP-UX platform, you must use /tmp_mnt for all automounting.
+If you're using the MYNAH System on the HP-UX platform, you must use /tmp\mnt for all automounting.
 This is because of the way HP-UX performs automounting.
-For example, a home directory of /u/kjd is really a symbolic link to /tmp_mnt/u/kjd.
-Therefore, if you submit a script, /u/kjd/script1, using CLUI, and have the SE configuration parameter OutputRoot (Section 3.3.3) set to /tmp, then you would get script output under /tmp/tmp_mnt/u/kjd instead of under /tmp/u/kjd.
+For example, a home directory of /w/kjd is really a symbolic link to /tmp\mnt/w/kjd.
+Therefore, if you submit a script, /w/kjd/script1, using CLUI, and have the SE configuration parameter OutputRoot (Section 3.3.3) set to /tmp, then you would get script output under /tmp/tmp\mnt/w/kjd instead of under /tmp/w/kjd.

-2.3.5 BAIST Considerations
+2.3.4 BAIST Considerations

-The MYNAH System is delivered using the Bellcore standard UNIX installation process, BAIST.
-The BAIST archive is delivered via a file archive obtained from the MYNAH ftp server or a CD-ROM.
-Whichever medium you use, the BAIST package contains archives for the MYNAH upgrade, Telexel, and TOPCOM software.
-(The TOPCOM software is included only if you purchased the TOPCOM software from Bellcore).
+The MYNAH System is delivered using the Telcordia standard UNIX installation process, BAIST.
+The BAIST archive is delivered via a file archive obtained from the MYNAH ftp server.
+The BAIST package contains archives for the MYNAH upgrade, Telexel, and TOPCOM software.
+(The TOPCOM software is included only if you purchased the TOPCOM software from Telcordia).